.jpg)

 Take the ability of your pop-up to build brand awareness and memorability.
 One of the first relevant indicators will be the impact on your social networks.
 Has the number of subscribers increased since the launch of your pop-up?
 A second indicator would be Google searches related to your brand name.
 Did you notice any fluctuations in the period following your pop-up?
 Finally, has the number of subscribers to your newsletter, provided you have integrated a sufficient incentive during the buying process, increased?
 How many additional contacts did you recruit?

-For each category, it is important to think about all the indicators that meet your goals.
-And if you have made it this far, do not hesitate to send us a quick note, Nestore will be happy to answer you or discuss your problems with you.
+For each category, identify the metrics that align with your objectives and match the reasons behind creating your pop-up store.
+And if you've made it this far, don't hesitate to drop us a line, Nestore will be delighted to respond or discuss your challenges with you.